This information applies to: Old Mailman

 |This field contains the list moderator’s email address(es).
 Moderators can approve or reject list subscriptions and postings if the list is configured in that way.
 For multiple moderators, enter each address on a separate line.|

-A terse phrase identifying this list.
+A concise phrase identifying the list.

 |The description appears on the list information page and in the List-ID header included with each message sent to the list.
 The description here should be short.
 You can include more detailed information in the info setting.|

-An introductory description about the list.
+An introductory description of the list.